casualjim/exeggutor/README.md

 We'll return to this a little bit later

-If you're using an editor like Sublime, Vim or Emacs you will probably need all or most of the tools below:
+If you're using an editor like Sublime, Vim or Emacs you will probably need all or most of the tools below (make setup took care of this):

 ```bash
 go get code.google.com/p/go.tools/cmd/vet